Nel Tarleton: Title regained

 In July 1934, Tarleton had a re-match with Watson, at Anfield, and regained his title with another point win.

-In September 1934, Tarleton fought for the world featherweight title against American fighter, Freddie Miller.
-The fight was held in Liverpool, and Miller won on points to retain his featherweight title.
+Two months later Tarleton challenged the top American Freddie Miller for the vacant world featherweight title.
+The fight was held in Liverpool.
+Miller won on points after fifteen hard fought rounds.

-In December 1934, Tarleton defended his title against Dave Crowley at the Empire Pool, Wembley, winning on points, and also winning the Lonsdale Belt outright.
+In December 1934, Tarleton successfully defended his British title against Dave Crowley at the Empire Pool, Wembley.
+A win that gave Tarleton the Lonsdale Belt outright.

-In June 1935, Tarleton fought Freddie Miller again for his world featherweight title.
-The fight, as before, was held in Liverpool, and Miller won on points again, to retain his title.
+In June 1935 Tarleton had a rematch with Freddie Miller for the world featherweight title.
+The fight was again held in Liverpool, and again Miller won on points to retain the title.

 In May 1936, he defended his British title against Johnny King of Manchester, defeating him on points.

 In September 1936, he defended his title again, against Johnny McGrory.
 The fight was held at Anfield, and McGrory won on points to take Tarleton’s title.